Celestialglitch/swot-reservoir-wse/docs/command_reference.md

 Required LakeSP products will be downloaded again when necessary.

----

 ## `--clear-all`

-Remove all persistent cache data currently managed by the cache command:
+Remove all persistent cache data currently managed by the package:

 ```bash
 swot-reservoir-wse cache --clear-all
 ```

-This currently clears:
+This currently removes:

 ```text
 reservoir polygon cache